Swithord/langrankplus/readme.md

 conformal_best_in_set_performance_loss
 ```

-These should be interpreted as a coverage-size tradeoff.
+These should be read as a coverage-size tradeoff.

 ---